Javier Santiso: Investor, economist, and business career

-Javier holds both Spanish and French nationalities,.
-He is a leading economist on emerging markets, startups and venture capitals.
-He has authored several books (listed below) and papers published in leading referee journals and edited books published by Columbia University Press, Oxford University Press or Routledge.
-He is a member of the World Economic Forum Global Council on Latin America.
-In 2011 he was named as one of the most influential iberoamerican thinkers by Foreign Policy.
-He has been professor at Johns Hopkins University (Washington), Sciences Po (Paris), ESADE Business School (Barcelona) and IE Business School (Madrid).

 In 2010, he joined Telefónica International as a Director where he is charge of the strategy and development of Latin American Innovation Funds focused on Venture Capital and Growth Capital.
 He later became Director of Innovation Funds at Telefónica SA; managing director of Telefónica Europe Chairman's & CEO Office; and managing director of Global Affairs and New Ventures.
 He also joined ESADE Business School as a Professor of Economics and Vice President of the ESADE Centre on Global Economy and Geopolitics (ESADEgeo).
 He is also the chair and Founder of the OECD Emerging Markets Network (EmNet), a platform of 50 leading multinationals from OECD and emerging countries (Brazil, India, Russia, China, South Africa) that he created while at the OECD and a member of the Advisory Council of Aspen Institute France.

-He started his career in academia as a tenured Research Fellow at Sciences Po Paris and associate professor at SAIS Johns Hopkins University.
-He has been an emerging markets economist at Crédit Agricole Indosuez.
-After he became chief economist for emerging markets at BBVA where he developed and led a group of 50 economists spread in 9 different countries.
-Later he has been the Chief Development Economist and Director of the OECD Development Centre, a policy tank of 95 staff focused on Africa, Asia and Latin American emerging markets.
-He has been the younger director ever named at the OECD during the past 50 years of the organization.